vinceskahan/v5wiki/WeeWX-v4-and-logging.md

 ```
 This will override the default list of handlers, which consists only of `syslog`, with a new list, that includes `console` as well as `syslog`.

 Another example.
-Say you've decided that the `restx` module is too chatty when `debug` is on.
-You want to seew only `INFO` messages and above.
-Then add a new logger, specifically for the `restx module.
-The `[Logging]` section would look like:
+Say you've decided that the `restx` module is too chatty for your liking when `debug` is on.
+You want to see only `INFO` messages and above --- nothing else.
+However, when `debug` is on, the default "root" logger will show `DEBUG` messages above ---basically everything.

+The solution is to create a specialized logger for just the `restx` module, so it no longer inherits properties from the root logger.
+For this logger, we will specify that it logs only `INFO` and above.
+To do this, the `[Logging]` section would look like:

 ```ini
 [Logging]